nens/threedi-docs/source/d_2d_tutorial.rst

 * Install the 3Di Modeller Interface.
 Please see :ref:`3di_instruments_and_downloads` for instructions.
 * Install the 3Di toolbox in the Modeller Interface.
 Please see :ref:`plugin_installation` for instructions.
 * Gain access to the 3Di Live Site.
 Please see :ref:`guide_to_portal` for instructions.
-* Download the Taf `dataset <https://nens.lizard.net/media/3di-tutorials/3di-tutorial-01.zip>`_ for this tutorial .
+* Download the Taf `dataset <https://nens.lizard.net/media/3di-tutorials/3di-2d_flow_tutorial.zip>`_ for this tutorial, which contains an empty .sqlite and a digital elevation model (DEM).

     :sub:`The digital elevation model contains United Kingdom public sector information licensed under the Open Government Licence v2.0.`